aralroca/aralroca.com/posts/first-steps-webassembly-rust.md

 ## Execute JavaScript code from Rust

 It is possible within Rust to use JavaScript code, for example to use `window` variables, write in the DOM or call internal functions such as `console.log`.
 All we have to do is declare the JavaScript bindings we want to use inside `extern "C"`.

+As an example we are going to use the function `console.log` inside Rust:

 ```rs
 use wasm_bindgen::prelude::*;